English name: Striped Kukri Snake (aka “Four-lined Kukri Snake”)

 Scientific name: Oligodon taeniatus

 Thai name: Ngu Ngod Thai

 Description: To 45 cm long.
-This small snake gets its name from the light stripe that runs down its back, which is bordered on either side by a dark line.
+This small snake gets its name from the light stripe with dark border that runs down its back.
 It also has a thin dark stripe on each side of its body.
 Background coloration is grey to brown.
 Underbelly is pink or orangish-red with black markings.
 There is a dark line that goes through both eyes and three dark blotches positioned on top of the head behind the eyes.

 Similar Species: Banded Kukri Snake has transverse blotches rather than stripes and lacks the pattern of dark blotches on the head.

 Indo-Chinese Sand Snake has stripes on the side that are lighter than the back, lacks the characteristic dark markings on top of the head, and has a yellow underbelly.

 Habitat: Lowland forest, where it will usually hide under stones, wood, or leaves.
 Can often be found in parks and gardens.